-If Proposal 1 is approved and adopted, the affected persons will be eight Directors (of which four are independent Directors).
+If Proposal 2 is approved and adopted, the affected persons will be the four Audit and Supervisory Board Members.

-Compensation for independent Directors consists of base salary only, not tied to performance considering the importance of their role of oversight from an independent and objective standpoint.
+Compensation for Audit and Supervisory Board Members consists of base salary only, not tied to performance, considering the importance of their role of oversight from an independent and objective standpoint.